 (a) It shall be unlawful for any person owning or controlling any dog, horse, cow, goat, hog, livestock, poultry duck, goose, turkey, guinea, peafowl or dove or other fowl or animal except cats to permit such animal or fowl to run at large in the Town.

-(b) It shall be the duty of the Sheriff's Department to deliver to the Humane Society of Broward County any such animal or fowl found running at large.
+(b) It shall be the duty of the Pembroke Park Police Department to deliver to the Humane Society of Broward County any such animal or fowl found running at large.

-(c) Each person owning or controlling such animal or fowl shall keep such animal or fowl in a substantial pen, coop or enclosure at all times.
+(c) Each person owning or controlling such animal or fowl shall keep such animal or fowl as provided for specifically in this Chapter or generally in a substantial pen, coop or enclosure at all times.

 Section 3: Section 4-5, entitled “Keeping of animals,” of the Town of Pembroke Park’s Code of Ordinances, is hereby amended, as follows: